techypoint/techypoint.github.io/_posts/create-a-website/2020-05-16-sign-up-mailchimp.md

 1. [For MailChimp](https://mailchimp.com "MailChimp")
 2. Explore MailChimp Portal

-**In the next tutorial**, we will talk about how you can share post to your audience(will automate process).
+**In the next tutorial**, we will talk about how you can share post to your audience whenever you create a post(will automate process).